MdSaifAli063/Daily-Quote/README.md

 ## 📄 License

 MIT License — feel free to use and modify for personal or commercial projects.
-See LICENSE for details.

 ---